2021 NES IFFGD 30th Anniversary Event:

 Virtual Pediatric Edition

-The pediatric edition will provide education and insight for parents, caregivers, family, pediatric patients and adolescent patients living with a chronic GI disorder.
+The pediatric edition provides education and insight for parents, caregivers, family, pediatric patients and adolescent patients living with a chronic GI disorder.
 By engaging this community in an educational program, we expect to promote a greater understanding of the daily experience of their chronic GI illnesses and provide real-world insights to better reach their treatment and wellness goals.

 William Chey, MD will Chair the Program Committee and Carlo Di Lorenzo, MD and Samuel Nurko, MD will serve as Co-Chairs.
 The mission and purpose of the NES is to provide useful information about gastrointestinal (GI) disorders to help the many people who suffer from these conditions.
-This free virtual event will include medical education sessions, parent perspectives, patient perspectives, and open panel discussion sessions.
+This free virtual event includes medical education sessions, parent perspectives, patient perspectives, and open panel discussion sessions.